Boys Don't Cry (2000 film)

-Boys Don't Cry (Chłopaki nie płaczą) is a Polish movie directed by Olaf Lubaszenko.
-It was shot between June 9, 1999 and July 14, 1999 on location in Warsaw and Jelenia Góra.
+Boys Don't Cry (Chłopaki nie płaczą) is a Polish film directed by Olaf Lubaszenko.
+It was shot between 9 June 1999 and 14 July 1999 on location in Warsaw and Jelenia Góra.
 The film premiered on February 25, 2000, and has received a cult following over the years.

 Plot

-A student of Fryderyk Chopin University of Music, Kuba Brenner, an aspiring violinist, finds out that his girlfriend Weronika left him for Jarosław Keller, a local gangster.
+A student of Chopin University of Music, Kuba Brenner, an aspiring violinist, finds out that his girlfriend Weronika left him for Jarosław Keller, a local gangster.
 His car breaks down while trying to get to his violin exam, so he has to borrow another car from his friend, Cichy.
 He is late for his exam, so the doyen Zajączek does not allow him to take it, forbidding Kuba from proceeding to the final exam and withdrawing him from the scholarship in France, which only takes place once every four years.

 At the same time, Kuba's friend Oskar wants to cure acne and visits a dermatologist who advises him to have sex.
 Oskar is shy and has trouble talking to girls and Kuba advises him to visit a brothel.
 The two arrange a visit at Oskar's uncle's home where his cousin Laska also lives.
 They order two girls – Lili for Oskar and Angelika for Kuba.
 In the evening, the brothelkeeper, Czesiek, brings the girls to the house.
 Kuba is not glad about the meeting, but Oskar and Lili seem to hit it off well.
 After an hour, Czesiek comes back for the girls and payment.
 They pay 200 złotys, but Czesiek says that it should be 200 US dollars.
 They do not have enough money, so Czesiek decides to take a precious golden figure of a wizard from Africa, which belongs to Oskar's uncle.
 After that, the boys try to retrieve the figure.
 Kuba sells his violin in a pawnshop, which he now considers to be useless.

 After that, Kuba visits the club "Czarny Lotos" to retrieve the figure.
 At the same time, an arranged visit of two gangsters from Szczecin – Fred and Grucha – who want to make a deal worth 1.5 million złotys, is taking place.
 The chef does not want to make it personally, so he deputizes his 30-year-old son, Bolec, who is not interested in the gangster life.
 The deal between the guest gangsters and Bolec fails, because they consider him a crock and he screws several things up, so they refuse to make a deal.
 At the same time, Kuba enters the room, so Fred orders Bolec to shoot him.
 He mistakenly shoots Grucha, which results in a shootout where Czesiek, Grucha, and Bolec all get injured.
 Kuba runs away from the club, but his car breaks down again and he borrows yet another car.